 - Jane Teranes - Scripps Undergraduate Research Fellowship (JT-SURF)

-SURF Program Details
+JT-SURF Program Details

 Participation is limited to current undergraduate students who are U.S. citizens or permanent residents.
-Students who will graduate before the start of summer 2021 are not eligible.
+Students who will graduate before the start of summer 2024 are not eligible.

 Applicants of any race, ethnicity, color, religion, gender, gender identity or expression, sexual orientation, national origin, age, dis/ability or veteran status are welcome.
-Students who are members of a group that is historically under-represented in earth and ocean sciences, including students who are Hispanic/LatinX, Black or African American, Asian, Pacific Islander, American Indian or Alaska Native, and LGBTQIA+ are strongly encouraged to apply.
+Students who are members of a group that is historically under-represented in earth and ocean sciences, including students who are Hispanic/Latine, Black or African American, Asian, Pacific Islander, Native American or Alaska Native, and LGBTQIA+ are strongly encouraged to apply.
 Students who are first-generation, nontraditional, economically disadvantaged, veterans, or parents and students with disabilities are also strongly encouraged to apply.

 No prior research experience nor formal coursework in earth or ocean sciences is required to apply.
 Students who have previously participated in an ocean sciences REU are generally NOT eligible, although some exceptions may apply.
 Please ask if you're interested (email@example.com).

-Meals are not included in the SURF program.
+Meals are not included in the JT-SURF program.
 All on-campus apartments are equipped with kitchens.
 The UC San Diego campus operates multiple dining halls and restaurants that are open for breakfast, lunch and dinner and several small markets on campus where students can shop for staples.
 There are also several breakfast/lunch and coffee facilities located at Scripps.
 Full-service grocery stores are located in a large shopping center less than 0.5 miles away from the on-campus housing.